 - Ankles or heels rolling in or out (over pronation or supination)

 - Collapsed arches

 - High arches

 - Toe deformities such as clawed toes and hammer toes

 - Children with pigeon toeing or out toeing

 - Hip and back pain

-Once the Podiatrist has recognised the incorrect functioning of feet during gait, the Podiatrist will then be able to implenent certian devices to rectify the malignment of the body.
-This is acheived mainly with the prescription of custom made orthotics.
+Once the podiatrist has recognised the incorrect functioning of feet during gait, the podiatrist will then be able to implement certain devices to rectify the malignment of the body.
+This is achieved mainly with the prescription of custom made orthotics.
 Stretching and strengthening regimes are also implicated.